dvdbisong/dvdbisong.github.io/gcp-ml-seminar/intro-python.md

 else:
     print('The number is negative and not an integer')

-Out: Number is an integer
+'Output': Number is an integer
 ```

 #### The while loop